 There are tree restaurants at JapaMala: split-level Mandi Mandi pavilion (Barbecue and Grill), nestled in the jungle; beachfront Tamarind Tioman (Asian, with a focus on Thai cuisine); and newer Italian restaurant Il Tempio.

 Come sunset, everyone gathers at the end of the jetty for complimentary cocktails from the bar.
 It’s the definition of romantic.
 They also host the occasional barbecue here.

 We took dinner at Tamarind Tioman, where spicy Thai fusion is served by candlelight.
 Spring rolls were crisp, stir-fried vegetables spicy, and lemongrass prawns plump and juicy.

 Our lunchtime pizza at Italian Mandi Mandi was light and full of flavour, but we got serious food envy as we watched plates of grilled fish and bruschetta pass us.

 An indulgent and leisurely breakfast, served at Tamarind Tioman, was a sprawling spread of fruit, yoghurt, pastries and cakes.
 An a la carte menu of hot dishes includes eggs, pancakes and some local dishes.

 Fresh juices, coffee and cocktails are served throughout the day at all three locations, and drinks and nibbles can be ordered to your sun spot.

-All ages are welcome, but this is predominantly a grown-up resort for couples.
-Little ones might get bored, so if you are travelling as a family, we’d suggest you do so with older kids or teenagers.
+This is predominantly a grown-up resort for couples, so if you are travelling as a family, we’d suggest you stay here only if you have teenagers.